Eric Brown (pilot): Post-war career

 In 1949, he test flew a modified (strengthened and control-boosted) de Havilland DH.108, after a crash in a similar aircraft while diving at speeds approaching the sound barrier had killed Geoffrey de Havilland, Jr., Brown initially started his tests from a height of 35,000 ft, rising to 45,000 ft and during a dive from the latter he achieved a Mach number of 0.985.
 It was only when attempting the tests from the same height as de Havilland, 4,000 ft, that he discovered that in a Mach 0.88 dive from that altitude the aircraft suffered from a high-g pitch oscillation at several hertz (Hz).
 "The ride was smooth, then suddenly it all went to pieces ... as the plane porpoised wildly my chin hit my chest, jerked hard back, slammed forward again, repeated it over and over, flogged by the awful whipping of the plane ...".
 Remembering the drill he had often practised, Brown managed to pull back gently on both stick and throttle and the motion; "... ceased as quickly as it had started".
 He believed that he survived the test flight partly because he was a shorter man, de Havilland having suffered a broken neck possibly due to the violent oscillation.

 Test instrumentation on Brown's flight recorded during the oscillations accelerations of +4 and −3g's at 3 Hz.
 Brown described the DH 108 as; "A killer.
 Nasty stall.
 Vicious undamped longitudinal oscillation at speed in bumps".
 All three DH 108 aircraft were lost in fatal accidents.

 In 1948, Brown was awarded the Boyd Trophy for his work in trials for the rubber deck landing system.
-On 30 March 1949 he was granted a permanent Royal Navy commission as a lieutenant, with seniority backdated to his original wartime promotion to the rank.
+On 30 March 1949, he was granted a permanent Royal Navy commission as a lieutenant, with seniority backdated to his original wartime promotion to the rank.

 On 12 August 1949, he was testing the third of three Saunders-Roe SR.A/1 jet-powered flying-boat fighter prototypes, TG271, when he struck submerged debris, which resulted in the aircraft sinking in the Solent off Cowes, Isle of Wight.
-He was pulled unconscious from the cockpit of the wrecked aircraft by his Saunders-Roe test pilot Geoffrey Tyson, having been knocked out in the crash.
-He was promoted lieutenant-commander on 1 April 1951, commander on 31 December 1953 and captain on 31 December 1960.
+He was pulled unconscious from the cockpit of the wrecked aircraft by the Saunders-Roe test pilot Geoffrey Tyson, having been knocked out in the crash.
+He was promoted lieutenant commander on 1 April 1951, commander on 31 December 1953 and captain on 31 December 1960.